Frewacom/pywalfox/README.md

   - `rm -r ~/.mozilla/native-messaging-hosts`; the setup script will then recreate it with the correct permissions.

-* Take a look at the Debugging output in the Pywalfox settings page
+      *Make sure to use the path from the setup output!*

-  - If the output says `Received unhandled message action: invalidMessage`, you are using an outdated daemon version.
-Make sure to install the newest one using `pip` by following the instructions in the [Installation](#installation) above.
+  - If you get `Received unhandled message action: invalidMessage`, you are using an outdated daemon version.
+  Install the newest one using `pip` by following the instructions in the [Installation](#installation).

-* Make sure that `~/.cache/wal/colors` exists and contains the colors generated by Pywal
+* Verify that `~/.cache/wal/colors` exists and contains the colors generated by Pywal
-* Make sure that `path` in `~/<native-messaging-hosts-folder>/pywalfox.json` is correct and is a valid path
+* Verify that `path` in `~/<native-messaging-hosts-folder>/pywalfox.json` is a valid path
-* Take a look in the Browser console for errors, i.e. `Tools > Web developer > Browser console` in Firefox
+* Check the Firefox browser console for errors (`Tools > Web developer > Browser console`)

-### Errors in browser console
+### Errors in the browser console
 - `ExtensionError: No such native application pywalfox`:

    The manifest is not installed properly.
 Try installing the manifest manually by following the instructions [here](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Native_manifests.).